EnsembleQ#

 return_type{‘mean’, ‘median’}, default=’mean’

-max_sample_sizeint or None, optional
+max_sample_sizeint or None, default=None

 max_trialsint, default=100